flowchart LR

 | Demolished by | Hume’s price-specie flow mechanism (1752) |

-In The Wealth of Nations, Adam Smith demolished mercantilism with a simple argument: trade is positive-sum.
-A country should specialise in the goods it can produce more efficiently than its trading partners and import what others produce more efficiently.
-The basis of comparison is labour productivity: a country has absolute advantage in a good when it requires fewer labour hours per unit than the partner country does (salvatore2019?; krugman2018?).
+In The Wealth of Nations (1776), Adam Smith demolished mercantilism: trade is positive-sum.
+A country should specialise in goods it can produce more efficiently than partners and import what others produce more efficiently.
+The basis: absolute advantage in labour productivity (fewer labour hours per unit).

 |---|---|---|